ShiftSpace/shiftspace/readme.txt

     Currently we only have documentation for Windows XP, with service pack 2 installed.
-We'd love to hear if somebody gets ShiftSpace running on Windows Vista or another version of Windows, but unfortunately we currently only have access to an XP machine.
+We'd love to hear if somebody gets ShiftSpace running on Windows Vista or another version of Windows, but (un)fortunately we currently only have access to an XP machine.

     First, go to the Apache website and click on the link "from a mirror" that